City Clerk's Office

 Q: Can I fill out the application?

-A: A physician must fill out the application and list a diagnosis related to one of the conditions listed on the application.
-"Cannot walk 200 feet without stopping to rest" is no longer a qualifying disability unless it is related to one of the conditions listed.
-Illinois Department of Motor Vehicles persons with disabilities publications & form.
+A: No. A physician must fill out the application and list a diagnosis related to one of the conditions listed on the application.
+Please note that "Cannot walk 200 feet without stopping to rest" is no longer a qualifying disability, unless it's related to a condition on the form.
+Illinois Department of Motor Vehicles Persons with Disabilities Publications and Forms

-Q: What if my physician recommends an Accessible Parking Placard longer than 90 days?
+Q: What if my physician recommends an Accessible Parking Placard for longer than 90 days?

 Notary